What To Do When Your Dog Has An Upset Stomach

 Relief might be in your kitchen pantry

 What can you give a dog for an upset stomach?
 Sometimes the best treatments are ones that are accessible right from your kitchen!
-Vets will often recommend certain food items that you’ll likely have at home to help your dog find relief from stomach upset.
+Vets will often recommend certain food items that you’ll likely have at home to help your dog find relief from a gurgling or upset stomach.
 Introducing tasty, but bland foods can help relieve diarrhea, soothe an upset stomach, and get your pup eating again after they’ve shown disinterest in their regular food.

 These foods are most commonly recommended by vets for dogs struggling with symptoms of stomach upset: